tylingsoft/markdown-core/sample.md

 do_this_and_do_that_and_another_thing.

-## Fontawesome :fa-cab:

-:fa-flag: :fa-bicycle: :fa-leaf:
+## Fontawesome: :fa-cab: :fa-flag: :fa-bicycle: :fa-leaf: :fa-heart:

-## Ionicons :ion-printer:

-:ion-social-tux: :ion-lock-combination: :ion-ios-medkit:
+## Ionicons: :ion-printer: :ion-social-tux: :ion-lock-combination: :ion-ios-medkit: :ion-coffee:

-## Emoji :panda_face:

-:sparkles: :camel: :boom: :panda_face:
+## Emoji: :panda_face: :sparkles: :camel: :boom: :pig:

 ## Task lists